waseemingly/tp/docs/UserGuide.md

 **Example of usage:**
 `add-project n/JuiceApp dr/App to allow for different juices to be ordered dl/19-12-2023,Design backend,HIGH,0 dl/25-12-2023,Design frontend,MEDIUM,0`

-Upon executing the above command,
-* A new project, `JuiceApp`, is added with the respective details.
-* Deadlines with the descriptions `Design backend` and `Design frontend` are created and assigned to the newly added project.

 When command succeeds, CLI shows:

 ```